warpforge/warpgrapher/book/src/warpgrapher/quickstart.md

 #### Add `User` to `Team`

-GraphQL and Neo4j are all about relationships.
+GraphQL and Neo4j are all about relatinships.
 Create a `users` relationship between the `Team` and `User` nodes:

 ```
 mutation {